 - bone pain

 - weakness in the upper or lower extremities

 - paralysis of, or an inability to move, the upper

 - a fever

 flat, red spots on the skin called petechiae

 - excessive sweating

-- involuntary, uncontrolled movements of eyes, feet and legs
+- involuntary, uncontrolled movements of your

 - blood tests

 - urine tests